kyaroch/2012_and_2016_presidential_election_results_by_county/README.md

 State certification status is listed in `state_results_status.csv`

-Results for AK, MA, and ME have not been compiled, because county-level results are not yet available for those states.
+Results for Alaska have not been compiled, as I do not have access to borough-level results.

 The `maps` directory contains some SVG maps created in QGIS, which I will also update.